ZiadGholmish/fitnessapp/README.md

 # fitnessapp
-A prove of concept to calculate the user steps and burned calories from google fitness api with the ability to add stages with rewards for each stage
+A proof of concept to calculate the user steps and burned calories from google fitness api with the ability to add stages with rewards for each stage

 ## Getting Started
 You have to clone the app and import in android studio then sync and you will be able to run it.